Havard03/spotr/README.md

 1. Clone repo to your computer and cd into folder

 2. Build files "python3 setup.py sdist bdist_wheel"
+   - On this step you might need to install build tools "pip3 install wheel setuptools"

-3. Install package "pip3 install ." (if you wish to later uninstall "pip3 uninstall spotrpy")
+3. Install package "pip3 install ."
+   - If you wish to later uninstall "pip3 uninstall spotrpy"

-4. Register an app in spotify for developers "https://developer.spotify.com/dashboard/applications" (also set callback URI to "https://www.google.com/")
+4. Register an app in spotify for developers "https://developer.spotify.com/dashboard/applications"
+   - Also set callback URI to "https://www.google.com/"

 5. Run any spotr command
+   - If command is not recognized, you might have to add wherever pythons stores packages to path, this can be different depending on OS.
+       - <strong>Linux</strong> on linux add "~/.local/bin" to your $PATH, this can be done by adding the following line to your .rc file (export PATH="$HOME/.local/bin:$PATH")

-6. You will be prompted to create config.json and paste in client and secret id from spotify app
+7. You will be prompted to create config.json and paste in client and secret id from spotify app

-7. After these steps everything should work and you can enjoy spotr
+8. After these steps everything should work and you can enjoy spotr

 </p>